stellarwp/telemetry/README.md

 ```

 ## How to Migrate Users Who Have Already Opted In
 If you have a system that users have already opted in to and you'd prefer not to have them opt in again, here's how you might go about it.
+The `opt_in()` method will set their opt-in status to `true` and send their telemetry data and user data to the telemetry server.

 ```php
 /**